Movie Count: 67

 Jin-Roh: The Wolf Brigade (1999)

-This is a tear-jerker that follows a man in the “army” who watches a terrorist girl blow herself up, and then has to go through mental reconditioning and re-training to get himself ready to go back into battle.
-Of course, all sorts of things get in the way of this.
-This movie as a very 80′s feel (even though it was made in 1999) in both the animation and the music departments, not that that’s a bad thing.
-It’s an overall good movie that is probably better to watch with someone else instead of by yourself so that you don’t feel quite as silly for sniffling.
+This is a tear-jerker that follows a man in an “army” who endures the trauma of watching a young terrorist girl blow herself up, and then has to go through mental reconditioning and re-training to get himself ready to go back into battle.
+Of course, all sorts of things get in the way of his rehabilitation.
+This movie has a decidedly 80’s feel in both the animation and the music departments even though it was made in 1999, not that that’s a bad thing.
+It’s an overall good movie that is probably better to watch with someone else instead of by yourself so that you don’t feel quite as silly for sniffling afterwards.

 Blood: The Last Vampire (2000)